-Is it possible to write an interesting script about events that took place for twelve minutes in one single room?
-And to make a game based on it, the passage of which will drag on for more than six hours?
+Is it possible to write an interesting script about the events taking place twelve minutes in a single room?
+And how about making a 6-hours-walkthrough game based on it?
 It turns out that this is possible.
-The 12 Minutes point and click survival thriller tells the story of a man and his wife who find themselves in a death trap during a romantic dinner.
+The 12 Minutes point-and-click survival thriller tells the story of a man and his wife who find themselves in a death trap during a romantic dinner.

 How Much Can You Earn on Indie Games?